wp-plugins/adaptive-images/readme.txt

  - Bug fix in sanitising plugin settings after first save.
  - Some more documentation and screenshots.

+= 0.6.41 =

+- Version 0.6.4 bug fix caused a new bug in image path resolution when the WordPress is installed in a subdirectory of the server root directory.

+= 0.6.4 =

+- Fixed bug wp-content dir resolution within the standalone Adaptive Images image handling scrips, where sometimes the server document root was not reported by PHP as being the same as the WordPress installation path.

 = 0.6.3 =

 - Fixed bug in htaccess rewrite rules generation when installation is not in root directory.